 - Tax certificates have a life of seven years from the date of issuance

 - The Miami-Dade Tax Collector's office has the right to cancel any tax certificate that is not issued in accordance with Florida Statutes

-- Tax payments will be accepted on advertised items any time before the tax certificate sale begins on June 1
+- Tax payments were accepted on advertised items any time before the tax certificate sale began on June 15